Ixcatl/fables_novasophonia/docs/core/equipment.rst

       - 1
       - Light
       - 50
-      - If the bearer of a buckler has Grace equal to or higher than their Brawn, they add +1 bonus die to its parry attempts.
+      - If the bearer of a buckler has Grace equal to or higher than their Might, they add +1 bonus die to its parry attempts.
     * - Heater Shield
       - 3
       - 1